wolberine/docs/markdown/reference/dash/sdk.md

 The `Wifi` class is a derived class and is responsible for defining the `Network` interface of Hologram SDK.
 The `Wifi` interface requires root permissions to connect/disconnect from access points.
-I strongly recommend running your scripts with `sudo` priviledges.
+I strongly recommend running your scripts with `sudo` privileges.

 #### .connect()